CprimeLearningLabs/terraform-aws-intro/labs/environment-access/environment-access.md

 * Machine IP address or hostname
 * User credentials (username and password)

 Using Windows Remote Desktop from your local machine, enter the provided information to connect to the Windows machine.
-If you are new to Windows Remote Desktop, follow the instructions in the linked document below.  **Use the host and SSH key provided by your instructor in place of the host and credentials referenced in the document.**
+If you are new to Windows Remote Desktop, follow the instructions in the linked document below.  **Use the host and credentials provided by your instructor in place of the host and credentials referenced in the document.**

 https://cprime.securevdr.com/share/view/se9a65f4b06b64a578a6f0efd63d110bf